salilab/optimal_representation/inputs/binary_complexes/README.md

 `*Protein domain protein_chain fastakey start_residue end_residue pdb pdb_chain resolution color*`\
 The resolution is fixed by giving a number or specified as "bm" (stands for beadmap) if it is to be optimized.
 Note that one of the proteins usually has a fixed resolution while the representation of the other protein is optimized.

 The TFIIH [folder](tfiih/) contains all modeling and analysis inputs for modeling TFIIH, including component PDB files, crosslinks file, EM map, FASTA file, move sizes for different sized beads, file containing EM anchor points, and so on.
-See the [TFIIH repository](https://salilab.org/tfiih) and paper for details on these.
+See the [TFIIH repository](https://salilab.org/tfiih) and paper for details on these.\
-Additionally it contains a topology file similar in format to the ones used for the sample binary complexes.
+Additionally the folder contains a topology file similar in format to the ones used for the sample binary complexes.